PA

 Lesson Settings & Tools

-Events are typically not isolated, and they can occur along with other events.
-The concept of compound event is used to understand the odds of two or more events happening together.
+Events are typically not isolated — they often occur alongside other events.
+These types of events are called compound events and represent the odds of two or more events happening together.
 Compound events are used to describe a wider variety of scenarios using the basics of probability.
-This lesson will discuss compound events and some tools that are useful when studying them.
+This lesson will discuss compound events and provide some tools that are useful when studying them.

 Catch-Up and Review